laniusone/loginfetch/README.md

 # how-to

 The script basically creates a message you see on login in tty.
 So, what you'd want to do is to make it run before agetty spawns.
-README in original script mentions how to do it with systemd, but we are not systemd enjoyers here.
+[README](https://github.com/leomarcov/debian-openbox/blob/master/script_loginfetch/README.md) in the original script mentions how to do it with systemd, but we are not systemd enjoyers here, but I guess it should work.

-`make install` automatically installs agetty service template for runit, and script for rc.d.
+`make install` automatically installs script in `/etc/rc.d/` Slackware / BSD style.
+Couldn't find any non-breaking agetty solution for runit to run it (hehe) dynamically, so by default the data displayed is quite static (no current memory, etc) - what I mean nothing should change to make `/etc/issue` too obsolete (maybe currently used disk space on root).

 # installation